jyemin/bson-string-template-processor/README.md

 ## Usage

 The `EXT_JSON` template processor processes a template conforming to a single Extended JSON document.
-It produces a value of type `org.bson.conversions.Bson`, which can be passed as an argument to any [MongoDB Java driver](https://github.com/mongodb/mongo-java-driver) method that accepts a BSON document parameter, such as `MongoCollection#find`.
+It produces a value of type `org.bson.conversions.Bson`, which can be passed as an argument to any driver method that accepts a BSON document parameter, such as `MongoCollection#find`.

 ```java
 import org.bson.conversions.Bson;